Senjai/multitenancy/README.md

 I dont ever remember putting the initializer in hosted_forums.
 Instead I stupidly out it in the engines initializer...
 I must've been tired.
 On page 130 however, you didn't specify exactly where to put the initializer.
 It can kind of be confusing at times when you're dealing with three config/initializer directories in the book, one for the engine, the hosted_forum, and the dummy application.
 Expanding these paths might reduce pause and make things more clear.
 And prevent dummies like me from making hugely obvious nono's.

 ***

+## Page 154

+I would really like to develop the fake_braintree_redirect instead of just including it.
+You could mix it into your book if you dont do anything else with Rack::Middleware, if you do I havent gotten there yet ;)

+***